svermeulen/Yazef/CONTRIBUTING.md

 * **Curly Braces { }**
     Always use braces even for one line if's.
 Unity did this everywhere, and there is value in not accidentally missing a line in an if statement because there were no braces.
 * **Naming**
-    Follow [C# standard naming conventions](https://github.com/ktaranov/naming-convention/blob/master/C%23%20Coding%20Standards%20and%20Naming%20Conventions.md).
+    Follow <!-- markdown-link-check-disable -->[C# standard naming conventions](https://github.com/ktaranov/naming-convention/blob/master/C%23%20Coding%20Standards%20and%20Naming%20Conventions.md)<!-- markdown-link-check-enable -->.
 Also, be descriptive. \`NetworkIdentity identity\`, not \`NetworkIdentity uv\` or similar.
 If you need a comment to explain it, the name needs to be changed.
 For example, don't do `msg = ... // the message`, use `message = ...` without a comment instead.
 Avoid prefixes like `m_`, `s_`, or similar.
 * **private**
     Fields and methods in a class are private by default, no need to use the private keyword there.
 * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.